 Step 1: Pick the right keywords in queries.
 Depending on the task you want to complete, you will need to pick the right words you want to hone in on.

-For example, if your goal is to find influencers through listening, you should start with creating queries related to your campaign topic.
+For example, if your goal is to find influencers through listening, you should start by creating queries related to your campaign topic.
 Within the query, list relevant keywords, hashtags, and mentions you want to track.
 Finally, pick the platform you’d like to monitor, along with the default language and region.
 As a result, you will capture exactly what you are interested in.

 Step 2: Listen and analyze.
 After you select the keywords you want to track, use a social media listening tool to start monitoring them.
 You can use the data you’ll get in multiple ways, depending on the objective: